 Pituitary Tumor: Treatment Choices

 Different types of treatments can be used for pituitary tumors.
-Which may work best for you?
-It depends on a number of factors, such as:
+The one that's best for you depends on things like:

 If the tumor is cancer.
-Most pituitary tumors are not cancer.
+Most pituitary tumors are not cancer (benign).

-If the tumor is smaller than 1 cm (microadenoma)
+If the tumor is smaller than 1 cm (a microadenoma)

-If the tumor is larger than 1 cm (macroadenoma)
+If the tumor is larger than 1 cm (a macroadenoma)

 What kinds of hormones the tumor makes